Hub-of-all-Things/exchange-assets/legal/hat-terms-of-service.md

 If despite the exclusions and limitation above we are found liable by a court of law or regulatory authority for any loss or damage which arises out of or in connection in any way connected with our performance of this Owner TOS, then our maximum total aggregate liability will in no event exceed one month&#39;s subscription fee.

-## 9.Test Services
+## 9. Test Services

 Please note that we occasionally release services that we would like to test or evaluate on the Platform.
 They will be marked as &#39;beta&#39;, &#39;preview&#39;, &#39;early access&#39;, &#39;evaluation&#39; or similar terms (&quot; **Test Services**&quot;).
 You acknowledge that such Test Services may not be as reliable as other HAT services or features provided by us and subject to this Owner TOS.

-## 10.Downloading or Using Software for Services
+## 10. Downloading or Using Software for Services

 Some of our Services allow you to download and use client software (&quot; **Software**&quot;), which may be updated automatically.
 As long as you comply with this Owner TOS you have a limited, non-exclusive, non-transferable, revocable licence to use the Software solely to access and use the Services and Platform.